This blog has been updated for series 4!

 Full instructions are up on the DMs Are Open website.
 Templates are available and you have to use these.
 Don’t try and work around them or design your own.
 Use the templates and follow the brief.

-Submissions open each Tuesday when the theme is released and there are deadlines on Monday at noon for sketches and Tuesday at noon for one-liners and Voicenotes.
-Everything submitted before the deadline will be read.
+Everything submitted before each deadline will be read.
 Anything that comes in after the deadline won’t be read.
 Submissions can’t be carried over to the following episode.

 You’ll now have to upload your submissions via the BBC’s website instead of emailing.
 For those who used to submit to Newsjack, say ‘goodbye’ to the panic you felt when you didn’t receive an auto response email and ‘hello’ to anxiously wondering whether your file uploaded or if your internet connection timed out.